 (4) "Parking Stalls" - Vehicles must park within indicated parking spaces only.
-Head in parking is required in lots with angled parking.
-Parking in any area not designated as a parking stall is prohibited.
+Head in parking is required in lots with angled parking except for marked police vehicles in lot G. Parking in any area not designated as a parking stall is prohibited.